open-mmlab/mmsegmentation/docs/en/advanced_guides/structures.md

 and tensor-like or dictionary-like operations such as `.cpu()`, `.cuda()`, `.get()` and `.detach()`.
 More details can be found [here](https://github.com/open-mmlab/mmengine/blob/main/docs/en/advanced_tutorials/data_element.md).

-Similarly, MMSegmentation also follows this data structure requirement.
-SegDataSample is used to encapsulate the data needed for the semantic segmentation task.
+MMSegmentation also follows this interface protocol and defines `SegDataSample` which is used to encapsulate the data of semantic segmentation task.

 ## Semantic Segmentation Data SegDataSample